 3. Have not been separated from service with a disqualifying discharge or under other than honorable conditions.

 During the first thirty (30) calendar days for (Blank) County employees in any federal fiscal year, employees shall continue to receive their full regular rate of pay for such military leave of absence.
+During the remainder of such leave of absence in any federal fiscal year, employees shall receive the difference between their full regular pay and their military base pay.
 The federal fiscal year is October 1st to September 30th.
 This time may not be used for weekend drills.
 Such requested leave shall be supported with copies of the armed forces orders.

 Okla.
 Stat.
 Ann. tit.
 72, § 48